 Depth, Turbidity, and Conductivity

 Our EnviroDIY Sensor Stations can help us determine sediment load and runoff contamination by measuring water depth, turbidity, and conductivity.
 Water depth, when supplemented by water velocity measurements, can describe the stream’s discharge rate, or the volume of water moving past the sensor.
-Discharge rate when paired with the sensor’s measurement of turbidity can approximate the amount of sediment moving through Ridley Creek which can negatively impact water quality.
+Discharge rate when paired with the sensor’s measurement of turbidity can approximate the amount of sediment moving through the creeks, which can negatively impact water quality.

 Conductivity measures the water’s ability to conduct an electric current.
 Increases in conductivity usually indicate contamination by salts or metals.
 When conductivity gets too high, the stream can become uninhabitable for freshwater organisms.
 Some human activities, like adding salt to an icy walkway or treating a lawn with fertilizer, can increase conductivity in our waterways.
 In this way, our actions on land are reflected in the water.
 Spikes in water conductivity measured by our EnviroDIY Sensor Stations can help identify problems with urban runoff contamination.